NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Applications of NeurJSCC

-As one exemplary application, we apply ESC and its HSC version for wireless image transmission.
+As one exemplary application, we apply explicit NeurJSCC and its hybrid version for end-to-end image transmission.
 They are compared with many classical coded transmission schemes including the state-of-the-art (SOTA) engineered image codec VTM (intra-frame coding scheme of the VVC (H.266) standard) \cite{bross2021developments}.
 The experiments are taken over the AWGN channel at signal-to-noise ratio (SNR) 0dB (severe channel condition).
-Results are provided in Fig. \ref{Fig3}, our ESC/HSC presents superior end-to-end RD performance over classical coded transmission schemes.
-Besides, semantic coding methods synthesize convincing details that are appealing for human vision, but the comparison schemes tend to produce blocky/blurry blobs for regions due to insufficient bandwidth.
+Results are provided in Fig. \ref{Fig3}, our NeurJSCC presents superior end-to-end RD performance over classical coded transmission schemes.
+Besides, NeurJSCC methods synthesize convincing details that are appealing for human vision, but the comparison schemes tend to produce blocky/blurry blobs for regions due to insufficient bandwidth.